 - Stop using tobacco: Smoking or using chewing tobacco automatically increases your risk of gum infections.

 - Understand your medications: Some medications can cause dry mouth and other oral health problems that contribute to dental complications.
-Let your dentist know what meds you take so together you can develop a plan to keep gum disease at bay.
+Let your dentist know what meds you take so together you can develop a plan to keep this type of disease at bay.

 - Consider your hormones: Hormone fluctuations in women, especially during pregnancy, can lead to temporary gum inflammation.